steinar-flatland/mdfmt/docs/user/Glossary.md

 a CLI tool for formatting either individual [Markdown](#markdown) files or all the [Markdown](#markdown) files found in a directory.

-## mdfmt configuration file
+## mdfmt configuration files

-an optional configuration file that specifies formatting options applied by [Mdfmt](#mdfmt) to [Markdown](#markdown) files.
+one or more optional configuration files immediately in the [processing root](#processing-root) directory (not in a subdirectory), specifying formatting options applied by [Mdfmt](#mdfmt) to [Markdown](#markdown) files.

-How the file itself (not considering path) is expected to be named: If the `-e, --environment` option has been specified, the _mdfmt configuration file_ is expected to be named `mdfmt.{environment}.json`, where `{environment}` is replaced by value passed to the `-e, --environment` option.
-If the `-e, --environment` is not being used, the expected name of the file is simply `.mdfmt`.

-How the file is located at runtime:  [Mdfmt](#mdfmt) first looks in the [target directory](#target-directory), then in the parent directory (if any) of the [target directory](#target-directory), and on up to all ancestor directories:  The first directory that contains a file with the expected name of the _mdfmt configuration file_ defines the [processing root](#processing-root).
-The configuration file is then loaded, and it governs the formatting that is applied to all [Markdown](#markdown) files that are formatted within the [processing root](#processing-root) and any of its subdirectories.
-Canonical relative paths, or [cpaths](#cpath), configured in the _mdfmt configuration file_ are relative to the [processing root](#processing-root).
+_Mdfmt configuration files_ are recognizable by their names:

+- `.mdfmt` - This file plays the same role as `mdfmt.json` (see next bullet).
+The file name, `.mdfmt`, is deprecated; use the name `mdfmt.json` instead.
+- `mdfmt.json` - Base formatting options that apply to all Markdown files in the folder where specified and in all subfolders.
+These base options apply unless overridden in an [environment](#environment)-specific _configuration file_ (see next bullet).
+- `mdfmt.{environment}.json` - File with [environment](#environment)-specific formatting overrides.
+This file must be in the same directory as `mdfmt.json`.
+It is used to override and extend settings from `mdfmt.json`, for a specific [environment](#environment).

-Formatting options explicitly provided on the command line are more powerful than, and will override, formatting options provided through the _mdfmt configuration file_.
+Formatting options explicitly provided on the command line are more powerful than, and will override, formatting options provided through the _mdfmt configuration files_.

-The _mdfmt configuration file_ is optional.
-If not present, then the [current working directory](#current-working-directory) is used as the [processing root](#processing-root), and only command line options govern the formatting that happens.
+Use of _mdfmt configuration files_ is optional.
+If there are no _configuration files_, then the [target directory](#target-directory) is used as the [processing root](#processing-root), and only command line options govern the formatting that happens.

 ## processing root

-a directory that defines the root of files that [Mdfmt](#mdfmt) can see.
-[Mdfmt](#mdfmt) can only format `.md` files that are in the _processing root_ directory or one of its subdirectories, and the program is unaware of any other files outside the _processing root_.
+a directory that defines the root of files that [Mdfmt](#mdfmt) can see and process.
+[Mdfmt](#mdfmt) can only format `.md` files that are in the _processing root_ directory and its subdirectories.

-If there exists an [mdfmt configuration file](#mdfmt-configuration-file), the directory containing it, by definition, is the _processing root_.
+It is always the case that the _processing root_ either is the [target directory](#target-directory) or an ancestor directory of the [target directory](#target-directory).
+Starting in the [target directory](#target-directory) and scanning up the file system to successive ancestor directories, the _processing root_ is the first directory that contains any [mdfmt configuration files](#mdfmt-configuration-files).

 ## slug